hamburgcodingschool/fullstack-2024-1/project.md

   - If you placed your API keys directly into your code, remember to remove your API keys.

     **Hint:**
-    There is a way to use keys in the Vue project without the risk to push those to a repository accidentally:
+    There is a way to use keys in the Vite project without the risk to push those to a repository accidentally:

       - Add two files `.env.development.local` and `.env.production.local` into your project root folder.
 Theses files are ignored by git.
       - In these file you can define custom environment variables like that: `VITE_TILES_API_KEY=MyKey-12345`
+        - Note that the `VITE_` prefix has to stay or it won't be exposed to the code.
       - Within your component you can use it with `{import.meta.env.VITE_TILES_API_KEY}`
       - After every change in this files you have to restart your development server.

-      For more information check out: https://cli.vuejs.org/guide/mode-and-env.html#modes
+      For more information check out: https://vitejs.dev/guide/env-and-mode.html

   - If you worked in a team, link the GitHub accounts of both of you in the README.md.